xp44mm/Notebook/ASP.NET/Demystifying HttpClient APIs.md

 **Notes:**

-1. In order to use a client cert with either API, you must first add it to the app’s certificate store by following [these instructions](http://blogs.msdn.com/b/wsdevsol/archive/2014/07/31/programmatically-create-and-configure-a-client-certificate-for-use-in-your-windows-runtime-based-app.aspx).
-Apps with enterprise capability can also use existing client certificates in the user’s ‘My’ store.
+1. In order to use a client cert with either API, you must first add it to the app's certificate store by following [these instructions](http://blogs.msdn.com/b/wsdevsol/archive/2014/07/31/programmatically-create-and-configure-a-client-certificate-for-use-in-your-windows-runtime-based-app.aspx).
+Apps with enterprise capability can also use existing client certificates in the user's ‘My’ store.
 2. For `HttpClientHandler.ClientCertificateOptions` , there are two allowed values: `Automatic` and `Manual`.
 Setting it to `Automatic` will choose the best matching client certificate from the app certificate store and use that for authentication.
 Setting it to `Manual` will ensure that no client certificate is sent even if the server requests it.

 ### Proxy Settings